michellejm/LLMs-fall-23/README.md

 _Coding System:_

-**_Technical: Most math, typically the most in-depth and detailed explanation_**
+**_Technical:** Most math, typically the most in-depth and detailed explanation_

-**_Mid-level: Getting this right is hard, some of these will be more technical than others_**
+**_Mid-level**: Getting this right is hard, some of these will be more technical than others_

-**_Intuitive: Where possible, I’ve tried to find an intuitive explanation that has minimal math. _**
+**_Intuitive**: Where possible, I’ve tried to find an intuitive explanation that has minimal math. _

-**_Canonical: Some articles are transformational or famous or becoming part of the canon - even if you don’t finish these, you should be aware of them._**
+**_Canonical**: Some articles are transformational or famous or becoming part of the canon - even if you don’t finish these, you should be aware of them._

 August 28

 * Fill out the survey